preloader-bg

 When the Commonwealth Government disbanded the Australian Army Cadet Corps in 1975, the School Council was determined to maintain the Cadet Unit as one of the School’s much-loved traditions.
 Success ensued and one year later, the Cadet Unit was revitalised to ensure that Knox boys would continue to be given opportunities for personal growth.

-‘Cadets at Knox is all about the development of five important qualities: initiative, leadership, self-reliance, loyalty and discipline… the activities undertaken by the Cadets are designed to promote these qualities.’
-D L McKeith, Commanding Officer 1993-1995, 2013-2017 and 2019
+‘Cadets at Knox is all about the development of five important qualities: initiative, leadership, self-reliance, loyalty and discipline… the activities undertaken by the cadets are designed to promote these qualities.’
+D L McKeith, Commanding Officer 1993-1995, 2013-2017 and 2019 to present

 By 2012, the Cadet Unit had expanded to seven companies including Support and Headquarter Company.
-The introduction of Cadets from Ravenswood School for Girls only enriched the experience of the Cadets from both schools.
-By 2013, the girls were fully integrated throughout all companies and the numbers grew to more than 1,000 Cadets with a fifth recruit company needing to be added.
+The introduction of cadets from Ravenswood School for Girls enriched the experience of the cadets from both schools.
+By 2013, the girls were fully integrated throughout all companies and the numbers grew to more than 1,000 cadets with a fifth recruit company needing to be added.

-In 2019, Lieutenant Colonel (AAC) David McKeith was reappointed, by which time the Unit had grown to more than 1,200 Cadets.
+In 2019, Lieutenant Colonel (AAC) David McKeith was reappointed, by which time the Unit had grown to more than 1,200 cadets.
 A sixth recruit company, Golf Company, was added in 2021, bringing the total number of Companies to nine.
-In 2022, the Unit introduced the first Advanced Training Award to more closely align Cadet Training to the requirements of the Duke of Edinburgh Award Scheme.
+In 2022, the Unit introduced the first Advanced Training Award to more closely align Cadet Training to the requirements of the Duke of Edinburgh's International Award.

 Cadets in 1929